 “Look out!”
-Craig said, ducking back, pulling Janet with him.
+Ceagan said, ducking back, pulling Haideh with him.

-The shouts grew louder as the footsteps thundered.
-Craig tightened his grip on his hole puncher, ready to attack.
-Mark dashed from the aisle and away from Craig and Janet, charging straight into the shelf against the wall.
-His impact caused the structure to wobble and topple down onto him, burying him in paper stock and wood.
-Pieces of paper flew off the shelves and into the air, scattering in random directions.
-Janet and Craig took several steps back, looking down to see that Mark was buried entirely by the paper and shelves.
+The shouts grew louder, footsteps thundering.
+Ceagan tightened his grip on his hole puncher, ready to attack.
+Mark dashed from the aisle and away from Ceagan and Haideh, charging straight into the nearest shelf.
+The impact caused the structure to wobble, toppling down onto him, burying him in paper stock and wood.
+Pieces of paper flew off the shelves and into the air, scattering in all directions.
+Haideh and Ceagan took a step back.
+Mark was buried entirely by the paper and rubble.

-Craig shook his head.
-“He has gone completely mad.
+Ceagan shook his head.
+“He has no brains left.
 I’ve never seen anything like it.”

 “Is he dead?”
-Janet asked, taking a step closer.
+Haideh asked, taking a step closer.

-Craig grabbed her wrist.
+Ceagan grabbed her wrist.
 “Don’t.
-I think it is safe to say he isn’t exactly conscious right now.”
+I think it’s safe to say we have time.”

 A knock came from the exit leading to the lobby.
-The noise caused both of them to jump, spinning around to see a larger man with a neckbeard raise his hands up.
+They both jumped, spinning around to see a larger man with a neckbeard raise his hands.

 “Richard!”
-Craig said while relaxing his arms.
+Ceagan said, relaxing his arms.
 “Where the bloody hell were you?” he asked.

-“In the washroom,” he shook his head.
+“In the washroom.”
+He shook his head.
 “Jesus, what is going on?
-I locked myself in when I heard all the chaos.”
+I locked myself in when I heard all the screams.”

-Craig and Richard look back at her, squinting at the sudden harsh language.
+Ceagan and Richard looked back at her, squinting at the sudden harsh language.